mialkin/docs/testing/gherkin.md

 ## Step

-A **step** is a way to map a Gherkin sentence in specification to a method in the code.
+A **step** is a way to map a Gherkin sentence in the specification to a method in the code.

 Each step starts with one of the following keywords: `Given`, `When`, `Then`, `And`, `But`.